erenertugrul/construct-plugins/README.md

 Im making free construct plugins.
 Also convert construct2 plugins (c3runtime).

-You can free download and see all my converted plugins.
+You can free download my plugins and converted plugins.

 If you want to support me, you can make a donation at patreon or itch.io

 # construct plugins
 <table>